 NOTE: SOME EVENING FILM SHOWINGS REQUIRED.

-This course will problematize and call into question our assumptions about 1) what constitutes a literary classic?
-2) how are definitions of beauty culturally bound?
-3) what counts as beastly behavior? as we discuss the various roles literature plays in popular culture.
-The assigned readings will focus on blurring the boundaries that usually render “beauty” and “beastliness” as inherently incompatible qualities.
+In pursuing the theme of “Beauty and the Beast,” this course will investigate "what constitutes a classic?" and "what is popular culture?" and redefining the relationship between the two.
+The assigned readings will focus on the blurring of boundaries that usually render “beauty” and “beastliness” as inherently incompatible qualities.
 By looking at instances where beautiful people act in beastly ways or texts which glamorize evil, this course will analyze social assumptions about the significance of virtue and vice.
-We will read a variety of texts from antiquity until the present, which belong to different stylistic literary genres from the epic, to the lyric, short story, drama and novel.
-This course will look at the interrelationship between visual depictions of beauty and beastliness in painting, photographs, sculpture, film, websites and/or television and strictly textual depictions of outward beauty and the beast within.
+We will read a variety of texts from antiquity until the present, and also analyze how film portrays the interrelationship between outward beauty and the beast within.

-Requirements: two 4-5 page papers, a midterm and final essay exam, and final project.
-Participation in class discussion is a must.
+Requirements: two four-page papers, a midterm and a final essay exam, and a final project.
+Participation in class discussion is also a must.